BastilleBSD/bastille/docs/chapters/subcommands/pkg.rst

     -a | --auto           Auto mode.
 Start/stop jail(s) if required.
     -H | --host           Use the hosts 'pkg' instead of the jails.
+    -y | --yes            Assume always yes for pkg.
+Do not prompt.
     -x | --debug          Enable debug mode.